icarodias/icarodias/README.md

 - 🔭 I’m currently working on QA.
-- 🌱 I’m currently learning BDD, TDD.
-Moreover, I'm learning JavaScript and NodeJs.
+- 🌱 I'm learning JavaScript and NodeJs.
+- 🌱 I'm learning Dart and Flutter.